 You know how much you can handle at once and if someone asks you to go over that limit the simplest thing to do is just say no.

-This can apply socially as well, especially when in Uni people want you to go out all the time but if you’re not feeling it at all then seriously just say no.
+This can apply socially as well if you’re not feeling it at all then seriously just say no.

 You will thank yourself when your priorities get sorted and you have some time to yourself for once!